-The accompanying unaudited condensed financial statements as of June 30, 2020 and for the three and six months ended June 30, 2020 and 2019 have been prepared in accordance with U.S. generally accepted accounting principle ("U.S. GAAP") for interim financial information and pursuant to Article 10 of Regulation S-X of the Securities Act of 1933, as amended (the "Securities Act").
+The accompanying unaudited condensed financial statements as of March 31, 2021 and for the three months ended March 31, 2021 and 2020 have been prepared in accordance with U.S. generally accepted accounting principle ("U.S. GAAP") for interim financial information and pursuant to Article 10 of Regulation S-X of the Securities Act of 1933, as amended (the "Securities Act").
 Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete financial statements.
 These unaudited condensed financial statements include only normal and recurring adjustments that the Company believes are necessary to fairly state the Company's financial position and the results of its operations and cash flows.

-The results for the three and six months ended June 30, 2020 are not necessarily indicative of the results expected for the full year or any subsequent interim period.
-The condensed balance sheet at December 31, 2019 has been derived from the audited financial statements at that date but does not include all disclosures required by U.S. GAAP for complete financial statements.
-Because all of the disclosures required by U.S. GAAP for complete financial statements are not included herein, these unaudited condensed financial statements and the notes accompanying them should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2019 included in the Registration Statement on Form S-1 and related Prospectus dated July 10, 2020 filed with the SEC pursuant to Rule 424(b)(4) of the Securities Act of 1933, as amended ("Prospectus").
+The results for the three months ended March 31, 2021 are not necessarily indicative of the results expected for the full year or any subsequent interim period.
+The condensed balance sheet at December 31, 2020 has been derived from the audited financial statements at that date but does not include all disclosures required by U.S. GAAP for complete financial statements.
+Because all of the disclosures required by U.S. GAAP for complete financial statements and the notes accompanying them should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2020, contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2020 filed by the Company with the SEC on March 25, 2021.